googleapis/google-cloud-python/packages/google-cloud-build/UPGRADING.md

 In the 2.0.0 release, all methods have a single positional parameter `request`.
 Method docstrings indicate whether a parameter is required or optional.

-Some methods have additional keyword only parameters.
-The available parameters depend on the [`google.api.method_signature` annotation](https://github.com/googleapis/googleapis/blob/master/google/devtools/cloudbuild/v1/cloudbuild.proto#L82) specified by the API producer.
+Some methods have additional keyword-only parameters.
+The available parameters depend on the `google.api.method_signature` annotations provided by the API producer ([example](https://github.com/googleapis/googleapis/blob/6f5d107aadb4782b71c530f4dc17ec86c922d8a9/google/devtools/cloudbuild/v1/cloudbuild.proto#L93)).

 **After:**